The Public Enemy: Plot

+Foreword · It is the ambition of the authors of "The Public Enemy" to honestly depict an environment that exists today in a certain strata of American life, rather than glorify the hoodlum or the criminal.
+While the story of "The Public Enemy" is essentially a true story, all names and characters appearing herein, are purely fictional.

 As youngsters in 1900s Chicago, Irish-Americans Tom Powers and his lifelong friend Matt Doyle engage in petty theft, selling stolen items to "Putty Nose".
 Putty Nose persuades them to join his gang on a fur warehouse robbery, assuring them he will take care of them if anything goes wrong.
 When Tom is startled by a taxidermied bear, he shoots it, alerting the police, who kill gang member Larry Dalton.
 When they go to Putty Nose for help, they find he has fled.

 Tom's straitlaced older brother Mike Powers tries and fails to talk Tom into giving up crime.
 Tom keeps his activities secret from his doting mother.
 When the United States enters World War I in 1917, Mike enlists in the Marines.
 Their mother pleads with Tom not to do the same, and he promises, staying behind.

 In 1920, with Prohibition about to go into effect, Paddy Ryan recruits Tom and Matt as beer "salesmen" (enforcers) in his bootlegging business.
 He allies himself with noted gangster Samuel "Nails" Nathan.
 As the bootlegging business becomes ever more lucrative, Tom and Matt flaunt their wealth.

 Mike finds out that his brother's money comes not from politics, as Tom claims, but from bootlegging, and declares that Tom's success is based on nothing more than "beer and blood".
 Tom retorts in disgust: "Your hands ain't so clean.
 You killed and liked it.
 You didn't get them medals for holding hands with them Germans."

 Tom and Matt acquire girlfriends, Kitty and Mamie, respectively.
 Tom eventually tires of Kitty; when she complains once too often, he angrily pushes half a grapefruit into her face.
 He then drops her for Gwen Allen.
 At a restaurant on the night of Matt's wedding reception to Mamie, Tom and Matt recognize Putty Nose and follow him home.
 Begging for his life, Putty plays a song on the piano that he had entertained Tom and Matt with when they were children.
 Tom shoots him in the back, while a dazed Matt watches.